One dead, 10 injured - one seriously - after bus and car collide in Meadowbank, Auckland

 St John tweeted the 10 injured included one person who was seriously hurt and one who had moderate injuries.
 Eight others had minor injuries.

 The seriously injured person had been taken to Auckland Hospital.
-The others had been taken to "various destinations", they tweeted.
+The others had been taken to "various destinations", the tweet read.

+The bus was understood to be operated by the Go Bus company.

+A manager from Go Bus' eastern depot said he was on the way to the scene and didn't know if the condition of a the driver or how many passengers were on the bus.

 Initial reports suggested the worst injured person was in the car, the police spokeswoman said earlier.